Using a participle directly after the noun it describes poses a number of grammar problems

 (c) Gazelles easily escape predators if they hear them approach/approaching.

 The “noun” before the participle here is actually a pronoun (them).
 After it, approach is an infinitive and approaching a participle.
 They are both grammatically possible when their “noun” them is the object of a “perception” verb (hear).
 Other such verbs are FEEL, NOTICE, OBSERVE, SEE, SMELL and WATCH.
 The verb HAVE can also act similarly (see 116.
 Rarer Uses of HAVE).

 Although an infinitive is grammatically possible in sentences like (c), it gives a slightly different meaning, presenting the whole action as a single moment, rather than highlighting its ongoing nature as -ing participles do.
 The wrong choice can therefore be made: in (c) approach is probably wrong because it would represent the whole of a predator’s approach – surely too long a wait to ensure survival.
 Approaching would suggest “during an approach”.
 Grammarians call this meaning contrast “aspect”.
 For more examples, see 103.
-Using “it” for a Subsequent Verb and 131.
+Postponed Subjects in “It” Sentences and 131.
 Uses of “Action” Nouns.

 4. Requirement to Use Commas in a Special Way

-(d) The London located in Canada is less well-known than London in the UK.
+(d) The London located in Canada is less well-known than London in England.

-(e) The Taj Mahal, located in Northern India, is a wonder of the world.
+(e) The Taj Mahal, located in Northern India, is a great wonder.

 (f) People living in glass houses should not throw stones.